 Planting asparagus crowns was certainly a new experience but, our asparagus bed now has crowns in it!
 Yes, three 40 ft asparagus rows are now growing.
 If you remember, we had dug and prepared the beds with manure.

-We received the asparagus crowns the same day as the Petit Verdot and Moscato Giallo vines.
+We received the asparagus crowns the same day as the Petit Verdot and Moscato Giallo grapevines.
 So, after the new grape vines were planted, complete with underground drip irrigation, John also laid the drip tape in the asparagus beds.

 Planting Asparagus Crowns

 Why do I say that planting asparagus crowns was an experience?